benbucksch/sasl-passkey/draft-bucksch-sasl-passkey.md

 ## Initial Auth using Passkey

-1. The authenticating application has the target server hostname and authentication identity (e.g. username or email address) configured.
-If the target server is an IMAP server, the username is the email address.
+1. The authenticating application has the target server hostname and authorization identity (e.g. username or email address) configured.
+SASL `PASSKEY` mechanism supports authenticating as one identity ("authentication identity") and then (optionally) authorizing as another.

+If the
+target server is an IMAP server, the username is the email address.
 If the target server is an XMPP server, the username is the XMPP address of the user.